All-Star Academics

 Optional Specialist Classes

-Cognitive Ability Advancement Training Your child will first take the Woodcock Johnson Test of Cognitive Abilities administered by an outside, Licensed Clinician to gain a baseline of cognitive ability performance in general intellectual ability, broad and narrow cognitive abilities, academic domain-specific aptitudes, and related aspects of cognitive functioning.
+Cognitive Ability Advancement Training (Offered through an external Licensed Clinician) Your child will first take the Woodcock Johnson Test of Cognitive Abilities administered by an outside, Licensed Clinician to gain a baseline of cognitive ability performance in general intellectual ability, broad and narrow cognitive abilities, academic domain-specific aptitudes, and related aspects of cognitive functioning.
 The test results include your child's predicted achievement and intellectual ability scores.
 Based upon your child's individual cognitive ability scores, they will be guided to perform fun "games" on the trampoline that will advance their cognitive development in the areas they need it most and, accordingly, raise their intellectual abilities and predicted achievement as evidenced by a follow-up test.

 Cognitive Ability Advancement Training